 A cavity is a hole in the tooth caused by tooth decay which occurs when the acids produced by the plaque and bacteria in your mouth erode your tooth enamel, leading to weak spots.
 Without treatment, weak spots worsen and eventually lead to cavities.

 If you ignore a cavity, the hole will continue to get bigger and deeper.
 And while cavities themselves aren’t contagious, the bacteria in them can spread to nearby teeth.
-If you don’t take care of the first cavity promptly, you could end up with two cavities to deal with.
-What’s more, if the cavity grows to the point that the pulp chamber is compromised, you’re going to end up spending a lot more than the cost of fillings to save the tooth – you may need a root canal or a tooth extraction.
+If you don’t take care of the first cavity promptly, you could have two cavities to deal with.
+What’s more, if the cavity grows to the point that the pulp chamber is compromised, you’ll spend a lot more than the cost of fillings to save the tooth – you may need a root canal or a tooth extraction.

 Why Would I Need to Get a Cavity Filled?

 To treat a cavity, our dentists will remove the decayed portion of the tooth, creating an open space in the tooth that we fill with a tooth-colored filling.
 Filling in the hole helps prevent bacteria from congregating in that space, protecting against further decay.